The Ultimate Guide to Health and Wellness Stipends

 • Compt isn’t just enabling behavior, it is reinforcing consistency.

-• Our model centers the employee’s definition of wellbeing.
+• Our model centers the employee’s definition of well-being.

 • Reimbursement isn’t just a transaction.
 It’s a signal of trust and respect.

-Inside one company’s wellness stipend
+Inside one company’s health and wellness stipend

-After analyzing their team’s stipend data, they noticed employees selected many different types of health perks (as seen below).
+Our customer gives their team members a $200/month wellness reimbursement to support a healthier lifestyle.
+After analyzing their team’s stipend data, they noticed employees selected many different types of health perks (as seen below):

-This is the magic of what happens when you offer your people a health and wellness stipend–employees can choose the vendors they want without burdening HR/finance.
+This is the magic of what happens when you offer your people a health and wellness stipend — employees can choose the vendors they want without burdening HR/Finance.

 Is a wellness stipend taxable?

-Yes, health stipends are taxable benefits.
+Yes, health and wellness stipends are a taxable benefit.

-SHRM covered this topic in a piece titled, “IRS Reminds Employers: Wellness Incentives Are Taxable” and had this to say on the topic:
+SHRM covered this topic in a piece titled, “IRS Reminds Employers: Wellness Incentives Are Taxable,” and had this to say on the topic:

 Wellness stipends are typically considered taxable income by the IRS because they’re not classified as qualified, tax-free benefits under Section 213(d) or other pre-tax benefit rules.